Charan-Karthik/Charan-Karthik/README.md

 <!--
 * maintaining and improving my coding skills (mainly by developing personal projects and challenging myself to try doing things a different way, learn how to implement a new feature, or integrate another framework)
 * learning new programming languages (currently: C# w/ the ASP.NET Core Framework and TypeScript/Angular)
-* practicing data structures and algorithms
+* practicing data structures, algorithms, and system design concepts -->
- -->
 ## _What's next?_

 ➡️ I'm always seeking opportunities to challenge myself and grow both personally and professionally.
 I'm confident that my attitude, skills, and mindset will be an asset to any team I may work with.
-If you need a back-end/full-stack developer, look no further!
+If you need a back-end/full-stack developer with a strong work ethic, look no further! :)

 📬 **The best way to contact me** is through [Linkedin](https://www.linkedin.com/in/charankarthik)